 The safety and security of our KIPPsters continues to be a top priority for KIPP Texas.
-KTX utilizes the Anonymous Alerts® system for electronic reporting of bullying, safety, security threats or tips regarding smoking, vaping, drugs or weapons.
+To that end, KTX provides access to the PurpleSENSE referral system, the Student Assistance Form (SAF).
 The system is available 24 hours a day and 7 days a week.
-Anonymous Alerts® has both mobile apps and web-based reporting options, both of which are available to students in English and Spanish.
-Anonymous Alerts enables students to anonymously report student bullying, behavioral, and/or campus safety concerns using a mobile or Web-based apps, 24/7.
-The Anonymous Alerts reporting mobile app for students is simple and intuitive for any age student to use.
-The system allows for 1-way or 2-way anonymous encrypted communications between submitters (students, parents, or community members) and KTX administration and/or school staff.
-Users of the system have the option to remain anonymous or reveal their identity when submitting a report.
+PurpleSENSE's web-based reporting option is available in English and Spanish.
+PurpleSENSE enables students to anonymously report student bullying, behavioral, and/or campus safety concerns.
+Users of the system have the option to remain anonymous or to reveal their identity when submitting a report.

-The link to access the system is www.anonymousalerts.com/kipptexas or by using the QR code:
+The link to submit a Student Assistance Form is kipptexassaf.com or by using this QR code.